 Mr. Côté was an audit partner at Deloitte.
-He has assumed many responsibilities in particular as Quebec Managing Partner and Co-Director of Operations of the Assurance and Advisory practice.
+He has assumed many responsibilities as Quebec's Managing Partner and Co-Director of Operations of the Assurance and Advisory practice.

 Having developed an extensive experience in the financial sector, his areas of expertise include audit services, public and private financing, due diligence reviews, and reviews of internal control and risk management systems.